 The stitch length is usually set at 2.5 for normal sewing and can be adjusted on your machine.
-If you are basting then the stitch length should be set to 4.0.
+If you are basting or gathering then the stitch length should be set to 4.0.

 A seam ripper is a small tool used for removing stitches.
-(Read how to use a seam ripper)
+It is also called an unpicker in some countries.